-Simon Jordan is an award-winning violinist, pianist, and BBC radio producer.
-He resides in Buckinghamshire with his three teenage sons, and teaches, performs and writes in his spare time.
+Simon Jordan is an award-winning violinist, pianist, and BBC producer with over 20 years' experience performing at wedding ceremonies around the UK.
+He resides in Buckinghamshire with his three sons, and teaches, performs and writes.

 This page will help you decide the music for your civil ceremony.